docker/compose/README.md

    reproduced anywhere.
 2. Define the services that make up your app in `docker-compose.yml` so they can be run together in an isolated environment.
-3. Lastly, run `docker-compose up` and Compose will start and run your entire app.
+3. Lastly, run `docker compose up` and Compose will start and run your entire app.

 A Compose file looks like this: